nazdridoy/ngpt/docs/README.md

 # nGPT Documentation

 Welcome to the documentation for nGPT, a Swiss army knife for LLMs: powerful CLI, interactive chatbot, and flexible library all in one package.
-Seamlessly work with OpenAI, Ollama, Groq, Claude, or any OpenAI-compatible API to generate code, craft git commits, rewrite text, and execute shell commands.
+Seamlessly work with OpenAI, Ollama, Groq, Claude, Gemini, or any OpenAI-compatible API to generate code, craft git commits, rewrite text, and execute shell commands.
 Fast, lightweight, and designed for both casual users and developers. nGPT offers three main modes of use:

 - A command-line interface (CLI) tool for quick AI interactions
 - A Python library for integration into your applications